 Form versus content

 In the long run, you will have given a thought to lots of the questions.
 Hence, your mind will be less focused on the content of the answer, what you want to say, and more on how to say it, the language use and the pronunciation.
-The simple action of having pondered and verbalised those questions/structures before and perhaps struggled with some vocabulary, which you have later looked up, will mean that you have given yourself an upper hand in the exam.
+The simple act of having pondered and verbalised those questions/structures before and perhaps struggled with some vocabulary, which you have later looked up, will mean that you have given yourself an upper hand in the exam.
 For example, if you are asked about a good read, you will not waste time thinking about a suitable example because you know exactly which book that is.
 Instead, you are more likely to use descriptive language about the book and comment on what made it enjoyable.

 Intensive practice will create a natural bond between certain topics and associated expressions.
 The words will effortlessly come to mind.
 For instance, and going back to the question about a book you enjoyed reading, expressions like these might pop up: believable characters, pageturner, couldn’t put it down, a twist at the end, etc.